Game fish

-Game fish, sport fish or quarry refer to popular fish pursued by recreational anglers, and can be freshwater or saltwater fish.
-Game fish can be eaten after being caught, or released after capture.
-Some game fish are also targeted commercially, particularly salmon and tuna.
+Game fish, sport fish or quarry refer to popular fish species pursued by recreational fishers (typically anglers), and can be freshwater or saltwater fish.
+Game fish can be eaten after being caught, preserved as taxidermy (though rare), or released after capture.
+Some game fish are also targeted commercially, particularly less bony species such as salmon and tuna.

-Specimens of game fish whose measurements (body length and weight) are a lot above the species' average are sometimes known as trophy fish.
+Specimens of game fish whose measurements (body length and weight) significantly exceed the species' average are sometimes known as trophy fish, as such captures are often presented as bragging rights among fishers.

 Examples

 The species of fish prized by anglers varies with geography and tradition.
 Some fish are sought for their value as food, while others are pursued for their fighting abilities, or for the difficulty of successfully enticing the fish to bite the hook.